How to Use Threads for IO Tasks in Python

 Using different methods such as thread pool executor or threading module to create and handle threads for speeding up I/O bound tasks in Python.

-Threads are like mini-processes, in fact, some people call them lightweight processes, that's because threads can live inside a process and does the job of a process.
-But in fact, they are quite different, here are the main differences between threads and processes in Python:
+Threads are like mini-processes; in fact, some people call them lightweight processes; that's because threads can live inside a process and do the job of a process.
+But in fact, they are quite different; here are the main differences between threads and processes in Python:

 Process